ULHPC/tutorials/basic/getting_started/README.md

 * Click on the `Connect` button.
 * Enter your password when asked and accept the certificate.

-You should now something similar to the following window:
+You should now see something similar to the following window:

 ![Connection settings](src/images/filezilla.jpg)